vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-mysql.md

-# Import data from MySQL
+# Import data from MySQL/PostgreSQL

 This topic provides an example of how to use Exchange to export MySQL data and import to Nebula Graph.
 It also applies to exporting data from PostgreSQL into Nebula Graph.